aporeto-inc/gaia/v1/doc/documentation.md

 #### `IPList (external:ip_list)`

 IPList is the list of ip address or subnets of the service if available.
+This is an optional field and it can be automatically populated at runtime by the enforcers if DNS resolution is available.

 #### `JWTSigningCertificate (string)`